KristenSantos/swe-8-1-first-server-Kristen-Santos/README.md

 **Deployment Technical Requirements**

-- [ ] The project is deployed using Render and the link is shared in the "About" section of the repository OR is listed at the top of this README.
+- [ ] The project is deployed using Render and the link is listed at the top of this README.

 ## Part 1 - Setup